MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-system-topics.md

 ms.reviewer: ggupta
 ---

-# Use system topics in Power Virtual Agents
+# Use system topics in Power Virtual Agents public preview

 System topics are built-in topics, that help your bot respond to common system events, such as escalation, or carry out essential behaviour for your bot, such as ending a conversation.
 You can't delete system topics but, they can be disabled.

 When you first create a bot, all system topics are configured to trigger at the appropriate times, in response to related events.
 However, you can manually trigger system topics by [redirecting](/authoring-create-edit-topics.md#redirect-to-another-topic) to them.
 Some also have trigger phrases, just like customer topics and, where they do, you can also customize these to fit your bot's needs.

 > [!TIP]
-> You can edit the content and nodes within system topics, wowever, we recommend that you don't customize these topics until you're comfortable creating an end-to-end bot conversation.
+> You can edit the content and nodes within system topics, however, we recommend that you don't customize these topics until you're comfortable creating an end-to-end bot conversation.

 ## System topics